RadioShuttle/MQTTPushClient_Android/README.md

 If no own MQTT server is available, a public MQTT server, for example from Arduino Hannover, can be used.
 At mqtt.arduino-hannover.de an account for the MQTT server can be created.

-The MQTT push server "push.radioshuttle.de" is already preset when setting up a new server connection and can be used with any MQTT server.
+The MQTT push server “push.radioshuttle.de” is already preset when setting up a new server connection and can be used with any MQTT server.

 ## Supported Android devices